The Undergraduate Experience

 The Washington Center

 Juniors and seniors may participate in an intensive internship program available during the summer or academic semesters, combining coursework, career workshops and networking, and seminars with an internship in Washington, D.C.
-For more information, call 413-662-5389 or visit www.twc.edu.
+For more information, contact the Registrar's Office at 413-662-5216 or email@example.com, or visit www.twc.edu.

 National Student Exchange

 Through the National Student Exchange (NSE), students can study for one semester or up to one calendar year at one of nearly 200 participating colleges and universities within the United States and its territories (Guam, Puerto Rico, U.S. Virgin Islands) and Canada.
-For more information, call 413-662-5389 or visit www.nse.org.
+For more information, contact the Registrar's Office at 413-662-5216 or firstname.lastname@example.org, or visit www.nse.org.

 Students in all majors have the opportunity to study abroad for a semester or a year.
-MCLA is affiliated with International Studies Abroad (ISA), Center for International Studies Abroad (CIS Abroad), and Semester at Sea.
+MCLA is affiliated with International Studies Abroad (ISA) by WorldStrides and The Education Abroad Network (TEAN), Center for International Studies Abroad (CIS Abroad), and Semester at Sea.
 Study abroad programs are available in Europe, Asia, Latin America, Africa, and Australia.
-For more information, call 413-662-5389 or visit www.studiesabroad.com, www.cisabroad.com, or www.semesteratsea.org.
+For more information, contact the Registrar's Office at 413-662-5216 or email@example.com, or visit www.studiesabroad.com, www.cisabroad.com, or www.semesteratsea.org.

 MCLA offers travel courses during January and March.
 Recent trips have included travel to China, England, France, Ireland, Japan, Peru, and Spain.
 MCLA's travel courses are academic courses that also meet regularly on campus before and following travel.
 They include a normal academic experience of reading, research, and reporting.
 The courses are typically junior-level, carry three upper-level credits toward graduation, and are an excellent opportunity to combine travel and study.
 For more information, visit mcla.edu/academics/undergraduate-education/travel-courses.